stwrt/blog/content/posts/starting-with-go.md

 draft: false
 ---

 I recently purchased a copy of _The Go Programming Language_ by Donovan and Kerighan.
 The book's examples are extremely practical and often involve reimplementing some of the classic Unix tools that I love and use every day.
+I was suprised at how simple some of these commands were to implement.

 Echo for example is just a simple one liner!
 ```